hautan/GettingCleaningDataProject/codebook.md

 ## Identifiers

-* subject - The ID of the test subject
+* subjectId - The ID of the test subject
-* activity - The type of activity performed when the corresponding measurements were taken
+* activityType - The type of activity performed when the corresponding measurements were taken

 ## Activity Labels